deepagarwal07/deepagarwal07/README.md

 # 💫 About Me:
 Hi, I am Deep Agarwal, a 3rd year B.Tech CSE student.
-The domain that interests me is AI / ML.
+The domain that interests me is Development.
 I can work in Python.
 I am passionate about leveraging technology to solve real-world problems and continuously seek opportunities to expand my knowledge and skills.
 If you're looking for someone with a keen interest in website development or AI/ML and strong programming abilities, feel free to connect with me.

 ## 🌐 Socials: